 Active Credential Requirement Related to Group Size

 The Active Credential Requirement (School Readiness requirement, Rule 6M-4.620) related to group size must be in compliance, effective Oct.
 25, 2018.
-If the ratio is such that it requires more than one child care personnel, one person supervising the group must have an active staff credential as documented on Florida Department of Children and Families‘ child care training transcript.
+If the ratio is such that it requires more than one child care personnel, one person supervising the group must have an active staff credential as documented on the Florida Department of Children and Families‘ child care training transcript.
 All new School Readiness providers that are licensed exempt whose School Readiness contract is signed on or after Oct.
 25, 2018, must achieve compliance with all standards, including the Active Credential Requirement during a pre-contractual inspection.
-For additional information, visit the Office of Early Learning’s webpage, click here.

 Rilya Wilson Act

 In an effort to meet Rilya Wilson Act-House Bill (HB 1435) requirements, the Office of Child Care Regulation has developed the “Rilya Wilson Act” flyer.
 The flyer outlines the provider’s responsibilities for ensuring continuity of care and reporting absences of children in out-of-home placement that are enrolled at their facility/home.
 The law affects all providers, not just licensed providers.
 The local Child Care Regulation Office had already implemented this process.
-However, once the promulgation process is complete and the rule has been adopted, the acknowledgement statement will become a requirement.
-The acknowledgement statement will be maintained on file.
-Click here for Rilya Wilson Act Flyer
+However, once the promulgation process is complete and the rule has been adopted, the acknowledgment statement will become a requirement.
+The acknowledgment statement will be maintained on file.

 - What is the School Readiness Program?